Skip to main content

 What happens if a declarant's information on Sponsor Declaration is later found to be inaccurate?

-Consult the official instructions for amendment procedures to ensure accuracy.
-Additionally, examine the Sponsor Declaration guidelines thoroughly to obtain comprehensive guidance tailored to your specific immigration case and circumstances.
+Consult the official instructions for amendments and the Sponsor Declaration guidelines to ensure you have comprehensive guidance tailored to your specific immigration case and circumstances.

 Do I need to provide a mailing address for Sponsor Declaration?